 5. Captain Marvel // Captain America: Civil War (2016)

 Captain Marvel (Carol Danvers, then in the role of Ms. Marvel) is one of the most powerful members of the Avengers team.
 She played an integral role in the comic event Civil War during the mid-2000s, but she doesn’t appear at all in the Marvel Cinematic Universe version.
 In the comic book, the future Captain Marvel was on Team Iron Man and urged the superpowered to unmask and to obey the Superhero Registration Act.
-Captain Marvel didn’t appear in the movie because her character wasn’t introduced (or teased) in the Marvel film franchise yet.
-Now, of course, she's got her own standalone film and will be a key part of Avengers: Endgame and the next phase of the MCU (with Oscar-winner Brie Larson in the role).
+Captain Marvel didn’t appear in the movie because her character hadn't been introduced (or teased) in the Marvel film franchise at that point.
+A standalone Captain Marvel film, with Oscar-winner Brie Larson playing the lead role, hit theaters in 2019.
+Not long after that film came out, the character also made an appearance in Avengers: Endgame.

 6. Carol Masters // Who Framed Roger Rabbit (1988)

-The Mouse House also ditched a number of characters from the original novel, including Carol Masters, Roger’s comic strip photographer.
+The Mouse House also ditched a number of characters from the original novel; one of them was Carol Masters, Roger’s comic strip photographer.
 In the book, toons appear in print instead of animation, so photographers are teamed with cartoon characters to take pictures of them posing in comic strips.

 7. Alexandra Finch // To Kill a Mockingbird (1962)